-If you’re looking for a third date that’ll get your heart pumping in every respect, then signing up for an exercise class together is the right move for you.
-And whether you hit up a spinning, yoga, or Pilates session, burning calories with one another can help you figure out if there’s any heat between the two of you.
+Make all the right moves by signing up for an exercise class together.
+This third date will get your heart pumping in every respect.
+Whether you hit up a spinning, yoga, or Pilates session, burning calories with one another can help you figure out if there’s any heat between the two of you.

-For those who are looking for a third date idea that’s guaranteed to put a smile on both of your faces, going to a comedy club is no joke.
-Not only will you and your date spend time laughing together, but this kind of event creates the perfect opportunity to develop your own inside jokes in the future that only the two of you will understand and appreciate.
-Are you ready to laugh?
+For those who are looking for a date that’s guaranteed to put a smile on both of your faces, going to a comedy club is no joke.
+Not only will you and your date spend time laughing together, but this kind of experience creates the perfect opportunity to develop your own inside jokes.
+Or, at the very least test out each other's sense of humor.

 Find a Bowling Alley

 Go for a hike or nature walk, even if it's just around the neighborhood for a few rounds.
 The point is to get outside, observe the environment around you, and spend some quality time together.
-You could pick a neighborhood you two typically just drive through; by walking, you'll experience a part of the city from a new perspective.
+Choose a neighborhood you typically just drive through and see what catches your eyes.
+By walking, you'll experience a part of the city from an entirely new perspective.

 Rent Some Bikes

-Again, get up and moving away from the traditional dinner date.
+Again, get up and literally move away from the traditional dinner date.
 An interactive activity like a bike ride is an opportunity to see your date from a different angle and inspires a broader range of conversation topics.
 Since you'll be out and about, as well as maneuvering your bike, you'll minimize awkward silences.
-As an alternative, take your city's electric scooters for a spin.
-Scooter companies like Bird, Lime, and Spin are available in most major cities and operate with the use of their namesake app; just remember to ride responsibly.